itislu/Rust-Short/README.md

 ```

 Create a **program** that computes the total size of a directory or file.
 The program must write the
 aggregated size of directories *in real-time*.
-As more files are taken in account in the count,
+As more files are taken into account,
 the total size must be updated in the terminal.

+Obviously, if you find a directory inside of a directory, its size must also be taken into account, and so on.

 ```txt
 >_ cargo run -- ~